doiftrue/kama-clic-counter/readme.txt

 == Changelog ==

+= 4.0.4 =
+- IMP: To make it harder to add any links to the DB via a simple GET request, added additional check that the referer matches the current site.
+Thanks to Carmine Cappetti.
+- IMP: Minor improvements.

 = 4.0.3 =
 - FIX: Bugfix the counter not worked after the last updates for the count click of Download block.
-And more:
+And more.
 - IMP: Minor improvements.

 = 4.0.2 =